Flutterwave/Node-v3/documentation/collections.md

 ## Enaira

-This section describes how to collect payments via enaira.
+This section describes how to collect payments via Enaira.
 We go into more details on the payment flow itself [here](https://developer.flutterwave.com/v3.0.0/docs/enaira-payment).

 ```javascript
 const Flutterwave = require('flutterwave-node-v3');